Morwellham Quay: Industrial heritage

-The site has been imaginatively preserved to give an impression of Victorian industrial and rural life.
+The site has been preserved to give an impression of Victorian industrial and rural life.
 The assayers' offices have been carefully preserved and Victorian cottages, farm and schoolrooms presented.
 The ore-crushing plants driven by a 32-foot overhead waterwheel can be seen.
 A battery electric-powered tramway, constructed as part of the tourist attraction in the 1970s, takes visitors for tours on a single level of the copper mine.
-There is also an extensive ecological programme of visits to explore the valley by water and land.
+There is also an ecological programme of visits to explore the valley by water and land.
 Old lime kilns can also be seen.

 The three areas by the tunnel are listed as the bulk of sources of copper in the county in Lysons' guide to each county of Britain in the 1820s and the county's derived wealth from this metal alone were as follows: